tau-/monocled/readme.md

 wearable technology.
 It has a low cost and uses only simple tools, if you can handle through-hole soldering and epoxy then you can build this!

-Everything except for the glasses is on Adafruit, I just happened to get the jst-ph cable from Amazon since Adafruit was out of stock at the time.

 ### Tools
 + Soldering Iron and workstation
 + Solder